swisspol/Recipes/Clafoutis.md

 1. Preheat oven to 425ºF
 2. Butter 10-inch quiche mold or pie dish
 3. Combine milk, sugar, scraped pods from split vanilla bean lengthwise and salt in small saucepan
-4. Place over medium heat and stir until just under a boil
+4. Place over medium heat and stir until just under a boil (make sure milk doesn't stick to bottom)
 5. Combine flour and 1 egg in a mixing bowl and whisk until mixture is free of lumps
 6. Add remaining 2 eggs and whisk until smooth
 7. Slowly pour milk mixture into egg mixture while whisking constantly